decaporg/decap-website/content/docs/widgets/datetime.md

   - `default`: accepts a datetime string, or `'{{now}}'` to fill in the current datetime; otherwise defaults to empty string.

-    <small>Unitl 3.2.1 it defaults to current datetime.
+    <small>Until 3.2.1 it defaults to current datetime.
 To get an empty field, set default to empty string.</small>
   - `format`: sets storage format, displays the full date and time input in the UI.
 Accepts [Day.js formats](https://day.js.org/docs/en/display/format); defaults to ISO8601 (if supported by output format).
 If set, `date_format` and `time_format` are not used.
   - `date_format`: sets storage format and UI input type as date picker (without time).
 Boolean or [Day.js formats](https://day.js.org/docs/en/display/format).
   - `time_format`: sets storage format and UI input type as time picker (without date).
 Boolean or [Day.js formats](https://day.js.org/docs/en/display/format).
 If used together with `date_format`, the UI input will be a full datetime picker.